pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 > documentation that teaches me how to do that?
 {: .highlight-quote }

-Our Python packaging tutorials went through the same community development and review process as the rest of our Python packaging guide.
+Our Python packaging tutorials went through the same community development and review process as the rest of our Python Packaging Guide.
 We have also begun teaching the lessons; most workshop attendees have successfully created their first Python packages!

 <figure>
     <a href="{{ site.baseurl }}/images/python-packaging/successfully-created-python-package-scipy-24.png"><img src="{{ site.baseurl }}/images/python-packaging/successfully-created-python-package-scipy-24.png" style="max-width:80%" alt="Another survey result image.
 The question is: were you able to create a package?
 91% responded yes (10 people), 9% (1 person) said no; no one responded 'I'm not sure'"></a>